 ‘The Flight of the Prisoners’ by James Tissot, depicting the Jewish people’s exile after the destruction of the First Temple.

-This Sunday marks the start of the “Three Weeks” between the fast days of the seventeenth of Tamuz and the ninth of Av.
+The “Three Weeks” refers to the period between the fast days of the seventeenth of Tamuz and the ninth of Av.
 The Talmud describes five tragedies that happened on each of these fast days, culminating with the destruction of both Holy Temples in Jerusalem on Tisha b’Av.
 Over the centuries, many customs have emerged with regards to this time bein hameitzarim, “between the straits”.
 Today, it has essentially become a three-week mourning period—even though the Talmud and other early texts say nothing about it.
 Furthermore, many have come to believe that this is an “unlucky” or “dangerous” time for the Jewish people, and thus abstain from various activities.
 What is the origin of these customs and how should they be followed?

 Surprises in the Talmud